curroramos/DRONING/Exhibition/README.md

 # Hand Detection and Drone Control

-This repository contains files for hand detection and control of a drone based on the gestures detected on the hand using the webcam and the camera on the drone.
-The implementation utilizes the `mediapipe` library for hand tracking and gesture recognition.
+This repository contains files for hand detection and control of a drone based on detected hand gestures using the webcam.
+The implementation uses the `mediapipe` library for hand tracking and gesture recognition.

 ## Overview <a name="overview"></a>